tensorpack/tensorpack/docs/tutorial/input-source.md

 ## InputSource

-`InputSource` is an abstract interface in tensorpack, to describe where the input come from and how they enter the graph.
+`InputSource` is an abstract interface in tensorpack, to describe where the inputs come from and how they enter the graph.
 For example,

 1. Come from a DataFlow and been fed to the graph.